permguard/permguard/www/content/docs/0.0.x/sdks/java/azclient.md

 ## Perform an Atomic Authorization Request

-An `atomic authorization` request can be performed using the `AuthZ Client` by creating a new client instance and invoking the `Check` method.
+An `atomic authorization` request can be performed using the `AuthZClient` by creating a new client instance and invoking the `Check` method.

 ```java
 try {